Population-Scale Advancing Interface Modeling Reveals How Bacterial Swarms Encode Future Spatial Architecture: Results

-Before evaluating forecasting models, we asked whether swarming trajectories are cleanly organized by assay conditions.
-They are not.
-In PCA of trajectory-level perimeter and area features, colonies measured under different temperatures, humidities, and agar concentrations remain extensively overlapped rather than forming distinct clusters (Figure~\ref{fig:f2}\hyperref[fig:f2]{a,b}).
-The same pattern persists at the distribution level: for both perimeter and area trajectories, within- and across-condition pairwise distances nearly coincide, with overlap coefficients remaining high (0.92--0.97) and Cliff's $\delta$ close to zero across all three variable groupings (Figure~\ref{fig:f2}\hyperref[fig:f2]{c,d}).
+This non-separability was evident in principal component analysis of trajectory-level perimeter and area features.
+Colonies from different temperatures, humidities, and agar concentrations remained broadly intermingled in the leading principal-component spaces (Figure~\ref{fig:f2}\hyperref[fig:f2]{a,b}).
+Pairwise trajectory distances gave the same result.
+For both perimeter and area time series, within-condition and across-condition distance distributions nearly coincided, with high overlap coefficients (0.92--0.97) and Cliff's $\delta$ values close to zero across all three condition groupings (Figure~\ref{fig:f2}\hyperref[fig:f2]{c,d}).

-Swarming trajectories are not organized by nominal experimental conditions.
-Instead, variation is dominated by colony-specific dynamics, with within- and across-condition distances remaining statistically indistinguishable.
-This eliminates condition labels as a predictive axis and shifts the problem to geometry-resolved state evolution.
+Swarming trajectories were therefore not direct readouts of temperature, humidity, or agar concentration.
+These conditions shaped the arena of expansion, but they did not specify the route by which a colony occupied space.
+That route was better captured by colony-specific front geometry, motivating prediction from the interface state rather than from condition identity.